tock/tock/doc/courses/rustconf/capsule.md

 The final parameter, the `Container`, is for handling system calls: you don't need to worry about it for now.

-Next, jump to around line 360, where a `Hail` structure is allocated.
+Next, jump to around line 360, where a `Hail` structure is allocated (`let hail = Hail {`).
 Note that its `console` field is initialized to the `console` capsule that was allocated in the code above.
-Around line 380, you'll see the console is initialized,
+20-30 lines later, you'll see the console is initialized,

 ```rust